guille-near/mintickt/README.md

-# mintick_front
+# Mintickt
-Front end for minitck
+Front end for Mintickt